For more information, please contact the Office of the Registrar.

 Examination of sport from philosophical and sociological perspectives.
 Topics may include metaphysics of sports and games, sports and technology, human embodiment and sports, issues of race, gender, and politics, unique ethical problems of sports (e.g. doping), sport and society, the connections between art, aesthetics, and sport, or the relation between sport, culture, and life.
 Readings from classical and contemporary sources.
 Offered fall of even-numbered years.
 4 credits.
 (UQ)

 Case studies and primary source readings highlighting central theories, issues, and problems in bioethics, generally, and biomedical ethics, specifically.
 Bioethical concerns including the right to live and die, paternalism versus autonomy and the patient's bill of rights, biomedical experimentation and research, reproductive technologies, social and institutional justice, and healthcare duties, responsibilities, and relationships.
 Both normative ethics and metaethics considered.
-Offered spring of even-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

-Historical survey of ancient Western philosophy from the Presocratics to the Neoplatonism of Plotinus (6th Century BCE to 6th Century CE).
+Historical survey of ancient Western philosophy from Presocratics to the Neoplatonism of Plotinus (6th Century BCE to 6th Century CE).
 Study of selected primary source readings to examine foundational Western questions and conceptions about the nature of being, the nature and limits of knowledge, and the nature and origin of politics and morality.
-Offered fall of odd-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

-Survey of aesthetic theories that engages issues such as definition of art, relationship between art and truth, role of expression, nature of aesthetic experience, artistic creation, relevance of beauty, autonomy of art, women and art, and non- Western conceptions of art.
+Survey of aesthetic theories that engages issues such as definition of art, relationship between art and truth, role of expression, nature of aesthetic experience, artistic creation, relevance of beauty, autonomy of art, women and art, and non-Western conceptions of art.
 Selections from classical and contemporary aestheticians may include figures such as Plato, Kant, Hume, Nietzsche, Danto, Dewey, Margolis, Weitz, besides others.
-Offered fall of even-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ or CS)

 Examination of educational philosophies operative in and/or relevant to the U.S. educational tradition.
 Designed to bring into focus the often unexamined ways in which educational goals, policies, procedures, methods, etc. are founded upon particular conceptions of the nature, purpose, and interrelations of human beings.
 Primary source readings are utilized to critically interrogate selected educational theories, practices, and outcomes through an examination of the philosophical and cultural assumptions and practices of their respective theorists and practitioners.
-Offered spring semester of odd numbered years.
+Offered in alternate years.
 4 credits.
 (UQ or US)

 Examination of imaginative literature as a vehicle for philosophy, examining those philosophical problems best suited to literary expression.
 Variable content where philosophical and critical pieces work in conjunction with works ranging from novels and short stories to plays or poems.
 Considers such issues as truth and literature, interpretation, authorship, ontology of fictional characters, and the definition of literature.
-Offered spring of even-numbered years.
+Offered in alternative years.
 4 credits.
 (UQ)

 Introduction to philosophy of science, including such topics as verification and falsification of theories, laws in nature, objectivity, impartiality, theory versus description, and value commitments of scientists outside the framework of scientific explanation.
-Offered fall of odd-numbered years.
-4 credits (UQ)
+Offered in alternate years.
+4 credits.
+(UQ)

 Moral and aesthetic readings applied to questions of value about land, air, water, and non-human species.
 Particular attention to issues surrounding human disruption of ecosystems.
 4 credits.
 (UQ)

 Study of systematic approaches to moral philosophy from virtue ethics to deontology to utilitarianism to human rights theory.
 Considers both the normative conclusions of ethical theory and the metaphysical basis for those conclusions.
 Prerequisite: one previous philosophy course or consent of instructor.
-Offered fall of odd-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

 Historical survey of modern philosophy, emphasizing but not limited to rationalism and empiricism.
 Primary readings including key representatives such as Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Kant, and/or others.
-Offered spring of even-numbered years.
-4 credits (UQ)
+Offered in alternate years.
+4 credits.
+(UQ)

 Examination of moral dimension of legal reasoning (jurisprudence), with consideration of such topics as natural law, legal positivism, jurisprudence and the U.S. Constitution, international law, and moral justification of punishment.
-Offered fall of odd-numbered years.
+Offered at department's discretion.
 4 credits.
 (UQ)

 Examination of major topics in social/moral and political philosophy, such as: freedom and liberty, order and revolution, peace and justice, rights and representation, power and authority, individual and community.
 Concepts and issues will be studied via an examination of selected primary source texts, both classical and contemporary.
-Offered fall of even-numbered years.
+Offered fall in alternate years.
 4 credits.
 (UQ)

 Historical survey of twentieth-century philosophy, including pragmatism, positivism, ordinary language philosophy, process philosophy, and post-modern philosophy.
-Offered fall of even-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

 Study of philosophical and cultural traditions of some area(s) of Asia, as compared with those traditions in the West, especially the U.S. Readings consist of primary and secondary sources in literature of East-West comparative philosophy, including texts of Confucianism, Taoism, Buddhism, and/or Hinduism.
-Offered January term or spring of even-numbered years.
 4 credits.
 (UQ or GP)

 Examination of interrelated movements of Existentialism and Phenomenology, beginning with Dostoyevsky or Nietzsche as introduction to existentialist themes.
 Primary source readings include texts from selection of movements' most influential thinkers: Kierkegaard, Nietzsche, Husserl, Heidegger, Arendt, Sartre, DeBeauvoir, and/or Merleau-Ponty.
 Some analysis and/or reading of contemporary issues or texts.
-Offered fall of odd-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

 Senior-level seminar focusing on key issue(s), current topic(s), and/or exploring some school(s) of thought from the last forty years of philosophical scholarship.
 Topical content variable, according to discretion and expertise of instructor.
 May be repeated for credit with different content.
-Prerequisite: at least one lower-level philosophy class or consent of instructor.
-Offered spring of odd-numbered years.
+Prerequisite: at least one lower level philosophy class or consent of instructor.
+Offered in alternate years.
 4 credits.
 (UQ)

-Advanced study opportunity for outstanding students to assist faculty members in the classroom.
+Advanced study opportunity for outstanding students to assist faculty members in the class- room.
 Focus on course content and pedagogy.
 Prerequisites: Application and consent of instructor.
 1-4 credits.
-(Satisfactory/Unsatisfactory)
+(S/U) (EL)

 Examination of the historical emergence and nature of classical U.S. American Philosophies, including Puritanism, Transcendentalism, and Pragmatism, with concentration on American Pragmatism.
 Primary source readings include contemporary American perspectives, including one or more of the following: Neo-Pragmatist, Native American, African American, and/or Latin American perspectives.
 Prerequisite: at least one lower-level philosophy course or consent of instructor.
-Offered spring of odd-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ or US)

 Examination of issues arising when we think philosophically about the mind, with consideration of advances in neuroscience, cognitive science, and artificial intelligence.
 Questions include: what is mind , what counts as a thinking being , what is consciousness , could a robot or computer ever be considered a person Topics include dualism, materialism, the nature of consciousness, the nature of thought, and others.
 Prerequisite: at least one lower-level philosophy class or consent of instructor.
-Offered fall of odd-numbered years.
+Offered in alternate years.
 4 credits.
 (UQ)

 Program of directed tutorial reading on some topic or problem of special interest to the student.
 1-5 credits.

 Individualized learning in applied philosophy through work in an approved business, government agency, or community organization.
-Prerequisites: junior standing or higher, and consent of instructor.
-3-4 credits (EL)
+Prerequisite: junior standing or higher, and consent of instructor.
+3-4 credits.
+(EL)